roykoand/RussianLossesInUkraine/README.md

 ## Installation

-I have no idea what's is the best practices of the Vim plugins...
+I have no idea what's the best practices of the Vim plugins...

 1. Clone this repo.
 2. I've used `pathogen` as a vim-plugin manager: